 The result was the VersaClimber.
 Later heart rate monitoring was incorporated into the VersaClimber making it the first commercial exercise machine that used heart rate as a speedometer of exercise.

-Nothing like it existed anywhere, and since its debut, VersaClimber has been the No. 1 total-body vertical trainer.
-A time line that spans nearly 30 years.
+Nothing like it existed anywhere, and since its debut, VersaClimber has been the No. 1 total-body vertical trainer - A time line that spans over 38 years.